Diagnosing type 1 diabetes

 How is type 1 diabetes diagnosed?

 A type 1 diabetes (T1D) diagnosis often happens suddenly or unexpectedly.
 Many times, the symptoms mimic those of another illness.
-When you visit your doctor, be sure to provide a thorough list of the symptoms you or your child is experiencing.
+The most common warning signs of type 1 diabetes are:

-If a person is displaying common symptoms of type 1 diabetes, the following tests are usually done:
+If a person is displaying common symptoms of T1D, the following tests to diagnose type 1 diabetes are usually done:

 The quickest option to identify high blood sugar, which is associated with T1D, is a random glucose test.
 This test simply measures a patient’s current blood sugar.
-This is often the first test done to diagnose T1D.
+This is often the first test done to diagnose type 1 diabetes.

 The hemoglobin A1c test shows the average blood-sugar level for the past two to three months.